chengmoxu/wahid-dl/README.md

 > Using this file can download video using Cookies (Default = Chrome).

 3. wahid-dl-python-based for Audio.py
-> This batch file can download audio.
+> This file can download audio.

 4. wahid-dl-python-based Format Checking Tool.py
 > Using this file to check the format of video or audio.